The castle "Château de Montmelas"

 This ancient Beaujeu property was built in the 10th, 12th, 14th 17th and 19th centuries and is still lived in today, by the same family since 1566!
-The owners will take you around and give you a taste of their wines.
 Don’t miss the extraordinary view.

 Jutting out from a rocky spur, this castle offers stunning views over the Saône valley, all the way to the Alps.
 It was built on a site that's been inhabited since the Neolithic.
 Once the property of the Lords of Beaujeu and the Bourbon, it's listed on the French Supplementary Inventory of Historical Monuments.

 What makes the castle truly beautiful is its history and the landscape it stands in, with vineyards all around.
 You can visit all year round, sample the château's Marquis de Montmelas wine, and enjoy the splendour of the site.